aaronjonj1/blazorstarterpack/README.md

 Hello, my name is Aaron Jones and this is my Blazor website that I have created and is also my project for my COP 3003 class.

 # Features:
 Home Page: Just a basic introduction to the website and all about me.
+Also includes some pictures.
 <br />
 Counter: Counter included where when a user clicks a button, then the counter goes up by one.
 More types of counters may be implemented as well in the future.
 <br />